 Steps to Reinstate Your License

-- Verify your license status through your state board’s online portal or through Nursys, the national license verification system.
+Verify your license status Check your state board’s online portal or use Nursys, the national license verification system. |

-- Complete any outstanding CE hours required by your state for the current renewal period.
+Complete outstanding CE hours Finish any CE hours required by your state for the current renewal period. |

-- Submit a reinstatement application to your state board along with any required documentation.
+Submit your reinstatement application File with your state board along with any required documentation. |

-- Pay the reinstatement fee, which is typically higher than a standard renewal fee.
+Pay the reinstatement fee Typically higher than a standard renewal fee. |

 How Long Does Reactivation Take?

-The Nurse Licensure Compact and Time Off: What Travel Nurses Need to Know
+The Nurse Licensure Compact and Time Off

 Does the Compact License Stay Active During a Break?